 Care for Your VC Apparel

-VC makes the highest-quality ultimate apparel on the planet, and we have a few tips to help you keep it looking - and smelling - its best!
+VC makes the highest-quality ultimate frisbee apparel on the planet.
+We have a few tips to help you keep your clothes looking and smelling its best!

 How to Care for Your FlexLight Jerseys & Shorts

-FlexLight is VC's most prevalent fabric.
-It is lightweight, soft and boasts anti-microbial and moisture-wicking properties - all while offering UPF50 sun protection!
+FlexLight is VC's most used fabric.
+It is lightweight, soft and boasts anti-microbial and moisture-wicking properties - all while offering UPF 50 sun protection!
+Talk about great sports apparel!

 - Wash in cold water.
 Warm water is fine, but definitely keep water temperature under 85°F/29.5°C.